akinomyoga/ble.sh/README.md

 You can find useful settings also in [Q\&A](https://github.com/akinomyoga/ble.sh/wiki/Q&A), [Recipes](https://github.com/akinomyoga/ble.sh/wiki/Recipes) and [`contrib` repository](https://github.com/akinomyoga/blesh-contrib).
-The complete list of setting items can be found in the template [`blerc`](https://github.com/akinomyoga/ble.sh/blob/master/blerc).
+The complete list of setting items can be found in the file [`blerc.template`](https://github.com/akinomyoga/ble.sh/blob/master/blerc.template).
 For detailed explanations please refer to [Manual](https://github.com/akinomyoga/ble.sh/wiki).

 ## 2.1 Vim mode